-Updating Packages From A Repository
+Updating Packages from a Repository

-The most common package management task is keeping the system up-to-date with the latest packages.
-The high-level tools can perform this vital task in one single step.
+The most common package management task is keeping the system up-to-date with the latest versions of packages.
+The high-level tools can perform this vital task in a single step (see Table 14-7).